The Eyrie in photographs

 The view below shows the Mitcham Stadium in the 1930s-it's the lower of the two stadiums, the one at the top being the home of Tooting and Mitcham FC-and the right hand stand appears to be the one that Bedford later acquired.
 It does look somewhat longer than it was in its second "life" at The Eyrie, and at the end furthest from the camera the structure seems to be slightly narrower, as if added later than the main building.

 This aerial view of the ground (above), looking west, appeared on programme covers in 1965/6, like this one for the Hereford FA Cup tie, and was probably taken in the summer of 1965.
 The Ouse can be seen to the top left, curving away through Honey Hills.
 The entrance turnstiles on the left gave access from the footpath known as the Slipe, which ran from Whitbread Avenue, off Kempston Road, across the river, behind the main stand and out into Ford End Road.
-The club’s original (1908) pitch, abandoned because it frequently flooded, was at right angles to the later pitch and may have been closer to the river and further east.
+The club’s original (1908) pitch in Queen's Park, abandoned because it frequently flooded, was at right angles to the later pitch and was probably closer to the river and further east (see The story of the Eyrie, 1908-39).
 In the lower part of the picture is a back view of the “Long Shelter” on the opposite touchline to the main stand, which features as the backdrop to the majority of action photographs in this collection.
 It was sometimes called the “Gasworks side” because the local gasworks was just behind the allotments which were immediately behind the shelter, and sometimes spread a pall of smog across the field.

 The Main Stand, as seen in 1963 (this view appeared on some programme covers from 1963 to 1966).
 It is substantially as re-erected in 1956, when it was brought from Mitcham Greyhound Stadium, at a cost of £16,000, but the six entrance tunnels from the back, the white fascia boarding at the bottom, the blue and white fascia boarding at the top, the glass windshields at either end and the press box in the centre were added in 1958.
 The stand could seat 3,500, whereas its predecessor only held 400, but except in the early years it was often at least half empty and its echoing vaults deprived the ground of some atmosphere.
 In retrospect it may have been unwise to go for such a large stand-far bigger than W T Hobkirk had planned in 1951- at a time of falling gates.
 Except for the central section, reserved for season ticket holders, the “seats” consisted of bare wooden steps which could be extremely uncomfortable, although they sounded impressive when everyone stamped their feet together at exciting moments.
 The River End open terracing is in the foreground and the covered Ford End Road or Nelson Street end to the right.